The Railyard

 Layers of espresso-soaked ladyfingers, mascarpone cream, and a dusting of cocoa.
 A classic Italian dessert that’s rich, smooth, and just the right amount of indulgent.

-Michael Zawcanella,
+Michael Zawcanella

-UW Chemistry student
+UW Chemistry student C189

 Sooo good!
 Buonissimo!